-In becoming familiar with the exam, it is possible to develop a strategy for speed and accuracy, which may vary from student to student.
-(Diana Gordy, TutorsPlus IELTS expert.)
+In becoming familiar with the IELTS exam, it is possible to develop a strategy for speed and accuracy, which may vary from student to student.
+(Diana Gordy, TutorsPlus IELTS tutor.)

 IELTS revision needs to focus on both studying for the test, and improving your general vocabulary, learning synonyms, prefixes and suffixes, and improving your knowledge of and ability to use a range of grammatical structures, fixed expressions, phrasal verbs, etc.

 For each section of the test, candidates receive a score between 0-9.
 These 4 scores are then converted into one overall score between 0-9.
 This can be a whole or a half score.
 For example, using the IELTS band scores you can check the correlation between the raw score of 40 in each section and the 0 to 9 score used for the mark.
 In this way, you can see how many questions it is possible to miss in order to obtain a 6.5.